Alkanes and isomers header image.

 root name meth eth prop but pent hex hept oct non dec

-3d model showing chain isomer of hexane.
+3D model showing a chain isomer of hexane.

-In the example above hexane clearly has 6 carbon atoms; so the root name will be hex-.
-The second part of the name -ane; tells us that it belongs to the alkane family.
-Recall from gcse science that the alkanes are all saturated hydrocarbons, that is they contain only single covalent bonds.
-In the second example; which is also shown opposite the longest chain of carbon atoms is only 5 atoms long and there is a side chain or branch on the third carbon atom.
-This branch contains the -CH3 group.
-These branches are very common in molecules and are named simply from the number of carbon atoms present in them as shown in the table below.
+In the second example (shown opposite) the longest chain of carbon atoms is only 5 atoms long, and there is a side chain or branch on the third carbon atom.
+This branch is a -CH3 group.
+These branches are very common in molecules and are named from the number of carbon atoms present in them; as shown in the table below.

 So to name our isomer of hexane we have: